IQSS/ondemand-loop/docs/guide/content/admin.md

 # Admin Guide

-This section describes how the deployed application can be configured by setting a custom value to the config and env variables to override the default values.
-To dive into the implementation details, you can explore the `ConfigurationSingleton` class in the source code.
+This guide describes how to configure the OnDemand Loop application using environment variables and YAML configuration files.
+The application's configuration is managed through the `ConfigurationSingleton` class, which provides a centralized interface for accessing all configurable properties.

+Each property is defined with sensible defaults and can be overridden in one of two ways:

+1. **Environment Variables** — Loaded from `.env` files or system-level environment variables.
+2. **YAML Files** — Located in `/etc/loop/config/loop.d` by default.

+The configuration system uses the `ConfigurationProperty` abstraction to define properties with specific types (e.g., `path`, `integer`, `boolean`).
+These properties are then exposed as methods on the global `Configuration` object, allowing the rest of the application to access them consistently.

+This guide documents each configuration property, including its purpose, default value, and expected type.
+It is intended for system administrators deploying or managing OnDemand Loop.

 ## Setting Configuration Values

 There are two ways to override the defaults shown below:

-- Create a YAML file in the directory pointed to by `LOOP_CONFIG_DIRECTORY` and set the property names as keys.
+- Create a YAML file in the directory pointed to by `LOOP_CONFIG_DIRECTORY` config parameter (by default `/etc/loop/config/loop.d`) and set the property names as keys.

 ```yaml
     download_root: "~/data/ondemand_loop"